polkadot-developers/substrate-docs/content/md/en/docs/tutorials/get-started/forkless-upgrade.md

 Forcing a runtime upgrade to consume an entire block prevents transactions in the same block from executing on different versions of a runtime.

 The weight annotation for the `set_code` function also specifies that the function is in the `Operational` class because it provides network capabilities.
-Functions calls that are identified as operational:
+Function calls that are identified as operational:

 - Can consume the entire weight limit of a block.
 - Are given maximum priority.